Eucharist: ‘just a symbol’ or what exactly?

 The ‘reality’ of Christian symbolism

-Contrary to Bell, therefore, we need, as Christians, to insist that symbolism – at least in its Christian manifestation – does not operate on an exclusively cultural level.
-From a Christian perspective, we are speaking of a fundamental real-life interconnectedness of things which is genuinely ‘in nature’.
-So no question (at least, for Christian believers) of ‘organizing schemes’ in our collective imaginations ‘projected’ onto an exteriority of some ill-defined kind, then ‘re-absorbed’ as though they were reality.
-For Christians, those projected and reabsorbed projections are reality.
-That is to say: (1.) the ‘organizing schemes’ are nothing less than natural principles already active prior to our recognition of them; (2) ‘projection’ is nothing less thanthe human discernment of these principles; (3) ‘reabsorption’ or ‘naturalization’ nothing less than the appropriation of the principles in practice as the reality of our individual and collective lives.
+Contrary to Bell, therefore, we will insist, as religious believers, that symbolism – at least in its Christian manifestation – does not operate on an exclusively cultural level.
+A proper Christian perspective presupposes a fundamental interconnectedness of things in the world that cannot be reduced to mere ‘projections’ of ‘schemes’.
+For Christian believers, those projected and reabsorbed projections are reality.
+That is to say: (1.) the ‘organizing schemes’ themselves are the truth of the world as Christians understand it, (2) the ‘projection’ of those ‘schemes’, the human discernment of that truth; (3) their ‘reabsorption’ or ‘naturalization’, the assimilation of that truth into the lived reality of our individual and collective lives.

 How Judaeo-Christian symbolism is different